aghezz1/learning-nmpc-q-loss/README.md

 Imitation Learning from NMPC via acados and PyTorch

 This repo will contain the implementation described in the paper:
-`Imitation Learning from Nonlinear MPC via the Exact Q-Loss and its Gauss-Newton Approximation`, available [here](https://cdn.syscop.de/publications/Ghezzi2023b.pdf).
+`Imitation Learning from Nonlinear MPC via the Exact Q-Loss and its Gauss-Newton Approximation`, available [here](https://publications.syscop.de/Ghezzi2023b.pdf).

 The paper will be presented in December 2023 at the IEEE Conference on Decision and Control.
 The code will be published within that date.

-## Installation:
+## Getting started:

 Running `python 3.8.12`